Gratitude Sunday

 Why is There So Much Suffering?

-this Sunday’s sermon will tackle the great human struggle with suffering.
+This Sunday’s sermon will tackle the great human struggle with suffering.
 Does God Really Care?
 Why is There So Much Suffering?
 For Christians the answer to the question of suffering is found in Christ.
 Christ, the eternal Son of God has lived on earth as a human being and endured hunger, thirst, temptation, shame, persecution, nakedness, bereavement, betrayal, mockery, injustice, and death.
 Only Jesus is in a position to fulfill our deepest longing.

 Read More